ProfReivax/Aurelan/0. Lore & World building/0.3 Places/Library of First Dawn.md

 ---
 #### [[Kess Haldovar]]
-A teenage acolyte, 17 years old, wide-eyed and bursting with enthusiasm.
-She admires [[Farideh Daardendrian]] greatly and shadows her whenever possible, soaking up knowledge like a sponge.
+A teenage acolyte, 17 years old, wide-eyed and bursting with enthusiasm. he admires [[Farideh Daardendrian]] greatly and shadows her whenever possible, soaking up knowledge like a sponge.
 Clumsy but earnest.

 ---
 #### [[Serenya Daskelle]]